 They’re excited!
 Traveling by plane is new and exciting.
-They can’t sit still while waiting to board the plane, never mind expecting them to sit in a seat for hours.
+Most kids can’t sit still while waiting to board the plane, never mind expecting them to sit in a seat for hours.
 And for me sitting in a cramped spot for a number of hours with my fidgety children doesn’t exactly top my list of my favorite things to do.
 However, when it comes to traveling, it is something we all must face, whether it be an airplane or a car and it really can be fun for all.
 I see you shaking your head, but it can be a good time with a little planning.
 Really!

 As my family and I are getting ready to head to Disney in a matter of days.
 I’ve compiled my favorite fairly inexpensive, easy to pack and still entertaining products to keep them busy while we fly the friendly skies.